ocp-power-automation/ocp4-upi-multiarch-compute/tf/add-powervm-workers/README.md

 sudo journalctl -u kubelet
 ```
 * Ignition file properties should has `/etc/hostname` , `/etc/resolv.conf`, `passwd` section with proper values.

-### Even after the ignition was sucessful , CSR didn't appear
+### Ignition successful, CSR does not show

 * If you see the error with `no such host` error in the `sudo journalctl -u kubelet` add the DNS service points to the right host/ip of the ignition IP.
-* Using the dns service [link](https://cloud.ibm.com/internet-svcs/crn%3Av1%3Abluemix%3Apublic%3Ainternet-svcs%3Aglobal%3Aa%2F65b64c1f1c29460e8c2e4bbfbd893c2c%3A60ee139c-1c18-4728-a035-e34533b78a8b%3A%3A?paneId=reliability), Add a new record to resolve the IP which points to domain.
+* Using the IBM Cloud Internet Service or IBM Cloud DNS Service [link](https://cloud.ibm.com/internet-svcs/), add a new record to resolve the IP which points to domain.
 * Reboot the worker node to flush the dns cache to resolve the DNS and CSR will appear for the approval. once CSR are approved worker will get added to cluster.